 When you hear about offensive work in security, it may conjure up images of malware, malicious actors, and mischief.
 But offensive security is also an important component in protecting your digital assets by proactively putting your security controls to the test.
 In a world of rapidly evolving landscapes and threats, offensive security provides a practical way to test new concepts and ideas in a safe setting, gathering data on vulnerabilities and weaknesses that can improve your defenses and demonstrate your security posture.

-In simple terms, offensive security involves testing an organization’s defenses by conducting simulated attacks to identify any weaknesses that can be exploited.
-The goal of offensive security is to discover vulnerabilities before malicious actors can exploit them, and to make necessary adjustments to improve security.
-It’s a proactive approach to cybersecurity that complements defensive measures like firewalls, antivirus software, and intrusion detection systems.
+In simple terms, offensive security involves testing an organization’s defenses by conducting simulated attacks to identify any weaknesses that can be exploited in information security protocols.
+The goal of a security engineer or offensive security certified professional is to discover vulnerabilities before malicious actors can exploit them, and to make necessary adjustments to improve security.
+Offensive security professionals use a proactive approach to cybersecurity that complements defensive measures like firewalls, antivirus software, and intrusion detection systems.

 Defensive security is a reactive approach that focuses on securing an organization against potential threats.
-It often relies on securing the perimeter and applying established best practice in tactical areas like security hygiene, data handling, or access controls, as well as strategic considerations such as defense in depth or zero trust.
+It often relies on securing the perimeter and applying established best practice in tactical areas of security awareness or security weaknesses like security hygiene, data handling, or access controls, as well as strategic considerations such as defense in depth or zero trust.

 Offensive security is a proactive approach that turns theory into practice.
 It means looking at security as a problem to be solved, rather than an abstraction.
-The goal of offensive security is to actively identify and fix vulnerabilities before they can be exploited, often by applying creativity to an organization’s specific assets, practices, and subjective posture.
+The goal of offensive security is to actively identify and fix vulnerabilities of advanced web attacks before they can be exploited, often by applying creativity to an organization’s specific assets, practices, and subjective posture.

 Both approaches are essential for a comprehensive cybersecurity strategy.
-However, the main difference is that defensive security is focused on preventing attacks, while offensive security is focused on finding and fixing vulnerabilities.
+However, the main difference is that defensive security is focused on preventing attacks, while offensive security is focused on finding and fixing vulnerabilities or security issues that could range from network security to wireless attacks.

-There are a number of approaches to offensive security: one common theme is that while they are supported by automation, human hackers play a crucial role.
+There are a number of approaches to offensive security service: one common theme is that while they are supported by automation, human hackers play a crucial role.

-Traditional security focuses on best practice and builds defenses based on presumptions and expectations of how malicious actors would behave.
+Traditional cloud security or cyber security focuses on best practice and builds defenses based on presumptions and expectations of how malicious actors would behave.
 Investing in offensive security is an opportunity to put these theories to the test and see how defensive measures hold up against active tests.
 It’s a way of stress testing any assumptions baked into your security, and potentially finding blind spots or gaps.

 Offensive security covers the application of tried and tested methodologies, particularly in pen testing, as well as tapping into the latest innovations from emerging technologies and associated techniques.
 Bringing this range of knowledge to bear amounts to a comprehensive test of your security that can provide clear recommendations on handling vulnerabilities, as well as a confident assessment of your security posture.